charlesw/tesseract/ReadMe.md

 ## Warning - Requires Visual Studio 2008 x86 runtime

 Since tesseract and leptonica binaries are compiled with Visual Studio 2008 you'll need to ensure you have the Visual Studio 2008 Runtime installed.
-This can be found (here)[http://www.microsoft.com/en-au/download/details.aspx?id=29]
+This can be found [here](http://www.microsoft.com/en-au/download/details.aspx?id=29).

 ## Getting started quickly

 Note: Compiling the project requires at least MS Visual Studio 11 Express for Desktop or SharpDevelop 4.2.

 1. Fork this project (see: https://help.github.com/articles/fork-a-repo)
+2. Ensure you have Visual Studio 2008 x86 runtime installed (see warning above).
 2. Download language data files for tesseract 3.02 from http://code.google.com/p/tesseract-ocr/
 3. Build BaseApiTester project
 4. Copy language files into ``BaseApiTester\bin\[config]\tessdata``